OOlashyn/oolashyn.github.io/_posts/2019-12-20-another-way-to-get-entity-name-and-id-in-pcf.md

 But there might be a solution that sort of supported and will work (only for Model-Driven app),

+{% capture importantText %}
-**UPDATE** - please do not use this method in your production instance.
+<strong>UPDATE</strong> - please do not use this method in your production instance.
 Microsoft said that using URL can have inconsistant behavior and other side effects.
+Check <a href="https://www.dancingwithcrm.com/pcf-entity-id-supported-way/">this article</a> for a supported way to get id and logical name information.
+{% endcapture %}
+{% include important-block.html importantText=importantText %}

 ## Solution